ted-love/Stochastic_Optimal_Control_Market_Making/README.md

 <img src="https://github.com/ted-love/Stochastic_Optimal_Control_Market_Making/assets/46618315/f62b2022-cce2-4fe9-b7f1-ba0c400c41a8" width="600" height="auto">
 </div>

+This ansatz solution is known to converge to the viscosity solution and is unique

 To solve the HJB PDE, the Thomas Algorithm was implemented, and the optimal bid and ask spreads were calibrated to be:

 ![newplot (14)](https://github.com/ted-love/Stochastic_Optimal_Control_Market_Making/assets/46618315/902390e6-c98a-4a7a-b053-a6a466a88bf1)